Crime Crackdown

-Crime Crackdown (扫黑风暴) is a 2021 Chinese crime drama series written by Du Liang and directed by Wu Bai, and starring Sun Honglei, Lay Zhang and Liu Yijun.
-Based on several real-life cases that shook China in the 2010s, the series picks up a national anti-gang supervising group and local police officers as they take on gangs and the corrupt officials that offer these illegal groups a "protective umbrella".
+Crime Crackdown (扫黑风暴) is a 2021 Chinese crime drama series written by Du Liang, directed by Wu Bai, and starring Sun Honglei, Lay Zhang and Liu Yijun.
+Based on several real-life cases that shook China in the 2010s, the series follows a national anti-gang supervising group and local police officers as they take on gangs and the corrupt officials that offer these illegal groups a "protective umbrella".
 The series premiered on Dragon Television and Beijing TV on 9 August 2021.